kartikey2807/Encoder-based-Sentiment-Analysis/README.md

 * Predict the masked tokens
 * Expect the models to learn the syntax of a sentence
 ---

 **Fine-tuning** for sentiment analysis
 * add the \<cls\> tag
-* create embeddings
-* apply linear+sigmoid
+* apply BCE loss
-* train the encoder model
-* Idea: this tag captures the sense of the entire tweet
+* this tag captures the 'sentiment' of the overall tweet
-* get logits for \<cls\> tag and apply binary loss
 ---
 **Results**
 |Dataset|Accuracy|Binary Loss|